 Students who fail to comply with this policy by the start of classes, including but not limited to any failure to supply complete health and immunization records to the College by the established dates are subject to a "health hold" on the student account preventing class schedule changes, future registration and release of transcript, a $250 fine and eventual cancellation of registration.

-All students (as defined above) must provide health information on the appropriate form and submit it to the Siena Health Service.
-The Health Service will maintain the records while the student is in continuous attendance at the College.
+All students (as defined above) must provide health information to the Siena Health Service.
+Siena Health Service will maintain the records while the student is in continuous attendance at the College.

 All full-time, part-time, and non-matriculated students (registered for 6 credits or more) born after January 1, 1957, are required to submit a completed Siena College Student Immunization Record form to provide proof of immunity to the following at the time of registration and prior to the start of classes.
 Please note: Nursing students will need to comply with both Siena College and clinical agency health requirements.